pharanbrush/animators_gif_enjoyer/README.md

 - Drag and drop GIF files into the window.
 - Paste GIF links to download it.
 (Embed links like from Tenor are not supported)

+#### 1.0.4
+- Quickly switch the interface brightness to check what the GIF looks like on different backgrounds.

+#### COMING SOON: 1.0.6
+- Change the playback speed.
+- Export GIF as a PNG Sequence (so you can use them in Blender or other apps that don't support GIFs).

 ---

 With GIF handling library based on gif_view by Rafaelbarbosatec